 These simple cost-cutting strategies don't require much time or effort.

 Reducing your expenses does not take much time or require much effort.
-Here are five simple ways to make your small business more financially flexible.
+Here are several simple ways to make your small business more financially flexible.

 1. Make more environmentally friendly decisions.

 Going green is a great way to reduce costs, and it's helpful for the environment.
 Consider making these small changes to your office:

 - Switch halogen or regular lights to LEDs.
 LED bulbs reduce your consumption of electricity and give off better lighting.
 Where possible, use motion sensor lights to reduce your use of electricity.

 - At first glance, it may not seem like you spend a lot of money on paper, but if you have stationery, the costs of it, along with ink, toner, etc., can add up to be a lot.
 Ask employees to use email whenever possible.
 Some people still believe that documents, such as contracts, need to be printed, signed and exchanged.
 However, most contracts can be digitally signed and shared via email, which can reduce your long-term paper and printing costs.

 - Shutting down computers at the end of the day will save on your electrical bill.
 Ask employees to shut their computers down and to use a timer or standby mode on their computers.

 With changes in technology and in the workforce, hiring independent freelancers brings many benefits to small businesses.
 This can help you in several ways:

 - You can adjust your staff up or down as needed depending on your business's current workload.
 Further, you can quickly outsource and find the specific skills you need without hiring a long-term, full-time employee.